vcflib/bio-vcf/README.md

 3. Bio-vcf has great multi-sample support
 4. Bio-vcf has multiple global filters and sample filters
 5. Bio-vcf can access any VCF format
-6. Bio-vcf can parse the VCF header
+6. Bio-vcf can parse and query the VCF header (META)
 7. Bio-vcf can do calculations on fields
 8. Bio-vcf allows for genotype processing
 9. Bio-vcf has support for set analysis